ttoivonen/tietokanta-soha/README.md

 # **Order-to-Cash application**

 The purpose of the application is to manage a sales cycle (of physical goods), also known Order to Cash.
 The users can manage the whole cycle from placing an order to receiving payment from the customer.

+The relevant activities of the application can be described a process flow.
 The process flow consists of:
 1. Customer Service placing an Order to a customer: Order to document is created in Orders table
 2. Logistics creates a delivery for an open Order: Delivery document is created in Deliveries table
 3. Invoicing creates an Invoice for delivered goods: Invoice document is created in Invoices table
 4. Invocing receives customer's payment for the Invoice: payments is created to Payments table

+The user has to sign in to the application.
+Him/her to perform an activity he/she has to have a required role assigned the his/her user.
+E.g. user doing the invoicing has to have Invocing role for his/her user.

 The below picture describes the conceptual model of the application.